x-tensive/SmartReductor/README.md

-This is a command line tool that install virtual demo factory codename "SmartReductor".
+This is a command line tool that installs virtual demo factory codename "SmartReductor".
 It utilizes [DPA](https://dpa-xt.com) REST API to create, update or delete objects.
+Use with care as it may remove or change data of your DPA instance.

 [![build and publish](https://github.com/x-tensive/SmartReductor/actions/workflows/build%20and%20publish.yml/badge.svg)](https://github.com/x-tensive/SmartReductor/actions/workflows/build%20and%20publish.yml)